sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:AutocompleteProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#AutocompleteProperty)
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:AutocompleteProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#AutocompleteProperty).

+### Default configuration

+By default, autocomplete widgets are used if none of the other widget matched.

 ### Datasources